A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Concluding remarks

-In SMAs, thermomechanical coupling interactions manifest in two primary aspects: the effect of ambient temperature, governed by the Clausius--Clapeyron relation, and the transient effect of latent heat of martensitic transformation.
+In SMAs, thermomechanical interactions manifest in two primary aspects: the effect of ambient temperature, governed by the Clausius--Clapeyron relation, and the transient effect of latent heat of martensitic transformation.
 Both aspects are examined in the present study.
 Our analysis in Section~\nameref{sec-analcoup} demonstrates that thermomechanical coupling arising from the latent heat of transformation is of limited significance within the spatial and temporal scales relevant to quasi-static micro/nano-indentation problems.
 The results indicate that due to the predominant role of heat conduction, temperature gradients remain negligible, resulting in only a marginal influence on the indentation response.
 On the other hand, the analysis in Section~\nameref{sec-simpanal}, while underscoring the significant role of initial (ambient) temperature, reveals that even in the (hypothetical) adiabatic scenario, the simulation results do not show a substantial qualitative deviation from those in the isothermal scenario, thereby further highlighting the minor role of latent heat of transformation during indentation.
-This conclusion is supported by the observation that the volume of the transformed region $V_\text{tr}$, and likewise the hysteresis loop area $A_\text{hys}$, exhibit trends qualitatively similar in adiabatic and isothermal conditions, and also the related quantitative differences are not too high.
-Moreover, concerning the indentation hardness, the most significant variations occur at shallow indentations (and at low initial temperatures), a range that, given the limited volume of phase transformation, may not be the primary focus of interest in actual applications.
+This conclusion is supported by the observation that the volume of the transformed region $V^\text{tr}$, and likewise the hysteresis loop area $W^\text{hys}$, exhibit trends qualitatively similar in adiabatic and isothermal conditions, and also the related quantitative differences are not too high.
+Moreover, concerning the indentation hardness, the most significant variations occur at very shallow indents (and at low initial temperatures), a range that, given the limited volume of phase transformation, may not be the primary focus of interest in actual applications.
 By and large, our study suggests that incorporating thermal effects arising from the latent heat is not of critical importance when analyzing indentation-induced martensitic transformation, especially at small spatial scales.
+The complementary analysis in Section~\nameref{sec-trip} demonstrates that the residual deformations induced by TRIP mechanism weakly influence the thermomechanical coupling effects, thereby confirming the validity of our methodology and simulation results based on the ideal pseudoelasticity.